 Nearly 40 years ago, while studying Management and Organization at the university, I read “Process consultation” by Edgar Schein (MIT).
-For the first time in my life I had found a “like-minded” and extremely inspiring teacher.
+For the first time in my life I found a “like-minded” and extremely inspiring teacher.
 Since then he has always remained my personal hero.
 His scientific research on coercion and marginal persons in organizations have deeply influenced my behavior and my career.
-My focus has therefore always been on how autonomous and authentic interaction can be achieved between people involved in order to accomplish top class results, instead of the other way around.
+My focus has therefore always been on how autonomous and authentic interaction can be achieved between people in order to accomplish top class results, instead of the other way around.
 The what in the end always resonates with the quality of the how and the awareness on why we do things.

-I therefore today still like to connect citizens, politicians and professionals while they lead a complex action- or interaction oriented process.
+I therefore today still like to support citizens, politicians and professionals while they lead a complex action- or interaction oriented process.
 For example when private and public stakeholders join forces or when organizing a network of participants with divers interests or during the start-up of a complex change process.

 Most (70%) transitions fail !
 Guidance to behavioral change still is a mystery to most leaders.
 Process consultation and the innovation of process management is essential.